Chiranthodendron: Names

-The tree is called the devil's, monkey's or Mexican hand tree or the hand-flower in English, the árbol de las manitas (tree of little hands) in Spanish, and mācpalxōchitl (palm flower) in Nahuatl, all on account of its distinctive red flowers, which resemble open human hands.
+The tree is called the devil's, monkey's or Mexican hand tree or the hand-flower in English, the árbol de las manitas (tree of little hands) in Spanish, Canak in Mayan and mācpalxōchitl (palm flower) in Nahuatl, all on account of its distinctive red flowers, which resemble open human hands.
 The scientific name means "five-fingered hand-flower tree".

 Description

 This species is native to Guatemala and southern Mexico.
 On the wet slopes of these areas, trees may reach 10.5–27.5 m in height.
 The unusual appearance of the 'hands' has stimulated cultivation in gardens around the world, primarily in North America where it grows well near its native range.
 The leaves are large and shallowly lobed, with a brown indumentum on the underside.
 The distinctive flowers appear in late spring and early summer; the five stamens are long, curved upward, and bright red, giving the distinct impression of a clawed hand.
 Its fruit is a 7.5–10 cm long oblong, five-lobed capsule which contains black seeds.

 It was originally described from a single cultivated specimen grown in Toluca in the Toluca Valley, well outside the native range.
-The Aztecs revered the tree.
+The Mayans revered the tree.